Importing Expiration Items for Contacts - Multiple Date Columns

 2000-01-03 will upload the item as 'On Hold'

-On the next screen, the Mapping Screen, you will map the Columns/Headers from your Spreadsheet, to the Contact fields in your account.
+- On the Mapping Screen, map the columns from your spreadsheet to the corresponding fields in your account.

 Don't forget to check out our articles on Importing spreadsheets below: